xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Teenager Arrested in TfL Cyber Attack Investigation**

-London's Metropolitan Police have arrested a teenager in connection with the recent cyber attack on Transport for London (TfL).
+London's Metropolitan Police have arrested a 16-year-old boy in connection with the recent cyber attack on Transport for London (TfL), which caused disruption to the capital's transport network.

-The 16-year-old boy was detained at his home address in Oxfordshire on suspicion of computer misuse and blackmail.
-He remains in custody.
+The arrest was made on Tuesday, August 11, 2020, following a joint investigation by the Met's Cyber Crime Unit and TfL's security team.
+The teenager is currently in custody at a London police station.

-The cyber attack, which occurred on January 10, disrupted TfL's payment systems and caused significant delays across the network.
-Services were severely affected, with many Tube and bus lines experiencing cancellations and reduced frequencies.
+The cyber attack, which occurred on August 10, encrypted files on TfL's systems, disrupting ticket machines, display boards, and other critical infrastructure.
+The attack caused widespread delays and cancellations on the Tube, buses, and other TfL services.

-Investigators believe that the attack involved the use of ransomware, a type of malware that encrypts data and demands a ransom payment in exchange for its release.
-TfL has stated that it did not pay any ransom.

-The arrest is the first to be made in connection with the incident.
-Detectives from the Met's Cyber Crime Unit are continuing to investigate the attack and identify those responsible.

-TfL has confirmed that it is working closely with the police and is taking steps to strengthen its cybersecurity measures.
-The company said that it is "committed to keeping the transport network safe and secure for everyone."

-The cyber attack on TfL is a reminder of the growing threat of online criminality.
-Experts have urged organizations to invest in robust cybersecurity measures and to be prepared to respond to potential attacks.
+TfL and the police have declined to provide further details about the investigation or the nature of the cyber attack at this time.
+They have, however, confirmed that the investigation is ongoing and that they are working to ensure the security of TfL's systems.

+The arrest of a teenager in connection with the TfL cyber attack is a significant development in the investigation.
+It suggests that the police have made progress in identifying those responsible for the disruption caused to London's transport network.

+TfL has thanked the police for their work and has reiterated its commitment to ensuring the safety and security of its passengers.
+The transport operator has also advised passengers to check before they travel for the latest updates on service status.

 ## European enterprise networking lacks hybrid maturity
 [Read more](https://www.computerweekly.com/news/366610425/European-enterprise-networking-lacks-hybrid-maturity)